3DCoded/Happy-Hare/Spoolman-Support.md

 ```

 #### Recovering if out of sync with spoolman db
-Normally this command is unecessary but since Happy Hare keeps a cache to reduce load on spoolman, it may be necessary if you remotely edit the spoolman db or an error condition occurs.
+Normally this command is unecessary but since Happy Hare keeps a cache to reduce load on spoolman, it may be necessary if you remotely edit the spoolman db directly or an error condition occurs.
 Running it will completely reload spoolman, refresh the cache and then synchronize the local gate map with spoolman in the direction of the `spoolman_support` setting in `mmu_parameters.cfg` (either pushing the local map or pulling remote map):

 > MMU_SPOOLMAN REFRESH=1